Mysterion the Mind Reader: Career

 In May 2018, Mysterion appeared on the show Penn & Teller: Fool Us as part of a mind-reading duo The Sentimentalists with Steffi Kay where they successfully fooled the hosts.

 In 2019, Mysterion and Steffi Kay appeared together as The Sentimentalists, as contestants on the fourteenth season of America's Got Talent.
-They successfully moved past the auditions but were eliminated in the judge cuts round of the competition.
-On August 14 it was announced they were chosen as the wild card and being brought back for the live quarterfinal rounds at the Dolby Theatre.
-They were again eliminated during the quarterfinals.

 In Feb 2020 they appeared on the cover of magic magazine VANISH.
 In May 2020 The Sentimentalists were awarded the Allan Slaight award for outstanding achievement in magic: Rising Star.
 In January 2022 they appeared on the cover and were the feature of Magicseen Magazine.

 The Sentimentalists appeared on season two of Canada's Got Talent and advanced to the Semifinals of the competition.
-They are members of the Magic Castle in Hollywood as well as the Magic Circle in the U.K.

 Mysterion has appeared regularly on CHCH morning live with host Emily Vulkovick.
-In Oct 2024 he appeared on Virgin Radio where he read the hosts minds.
-In 2025 he appeared on Canadas Got Talent under his alter ego “The Secret”, an invisible AI themed mentalist.

-His Tik Tok has over 130k followers and over 80 million views.
+Mysterion appeared as “Ths Secret” on season two of Canadas Got Talent.
+In January 2026 Mysterion appeared on the cover of Vanish magic magazine.

+He is currently performing primarily corporate events for clients such as Amazon, Google and Microsoft.